 - Conversion Value: If we can identify a target audience and offer, will advertisers pay a little (0 points) or a lot (1 point) for incoming clicks from this audience?
 If the site sells their own product or service, we gave them the point since the site will enjoy a greater share of the revenue generated by any sales.

 - Buying funnel Position: If we can identify a target audience and set of offers, are they close to making a purchase (Yes = 1 point, No = 0 points)?

 Each question (factor) is worth a point.
 Add the points to get the final score.

-I don’t expect the same revenue statistics for a blog / news site that I would expect for an E-commerce site or SEO Service Bureau.
+I don’t expect the same revenue statistics for a casual gaming site or blog that I would expect for an E-commerce site or SEO Service Bureau.
 The model proved this out:

 Casual Visitors (0 points) represent the majority of web surfers and are visiting the website for reasons unrelated to making a purchase.
 Think of it from the visitor’s perspective – they came to read the latest pop-star article and they are presented with an ad for sneakers.
 There is minimal alignment between the visitor and the advertisement.
 This is common for blogs and entertainment sites.
 This type of traffic is fairly easy to acquire via SEO.